Famous/framework/README.md

 # BEST

-Implementation of the BEST framework, plus foundational modules.
+Implementation of the BEST framework.

 ## About